-The Plan does not allocate land for housing.
-This is a matter best dealt with through the Local Plan process.
+54. The Plan does allocate land for housing.
+This is a matter dealt with through the emerging North East Derbyshire Local Plan.
 It does, however, support suitable and sustainable housing growth in Dronfield within the existing urban area as defined by the Green Belt.
+It does not support housing allocations in the Green Belt.